 Related post: Bukit Merese – The best sunset viewpoint in south Lombok

 4. Learn to surf

 With lots of waves to choose from, Lombok is a great place for surfers at every level.
 Rent a soft board and hire a local teacher at Selong Belanak beach, join a surf camp in Gerupuk which is home to five different spots or if your skills are more towards expert level check out Mawi, Are Guling and Desert Point.
 All of these spots except Desert Point is easily reached from Kuta Beach on a scooter in less than 30 minutes.
 Nalua Surf in Kuta is also worth checking out!

 The best way to learn about a new place is to engage in conversation with the locals.
 They will often proudly tell you about their people, culture and sometimes places the guidebooks leave out.
 The Sasak people which make up 85% of Lombok’s population is no different, they are warm and welcoming even if you can’t always understand each other.
 They are known for their spicy food, beautiful handicrafts, music, colorful weddings and the “Lumbung” style houses.

-To get a closer look at the culture visit the traditional weaving village in Sade, where you pay an entrance fee that is “up to you”.
+To get a closer look at the local culture, visit the traditional weaving village in Sade, where you pay an entrance fee that is “up to you”.
 There’s a lot of tourists here at all times, but it’s still fun to see how most of the Sasak people lived back in the day.
 Don’t feel pressured to buy anything if you don’t want to, just smile, shake your head and repeatedly say no. Rambitan is the other traditional village in the area, which I’ve heard feels a bit more authentic and less touristy than Sade.
 A little further north there is yet another village you can visit called Sukarara.

-Some of the beautiful “Songket” fabrics I bought from the weaving village.
+Some of the beautiful “Songket” fabrics I bought from the weaving village

 What to wear in Lombok